numba/llvmlite/docs/source/user-guide/ir/types.rst

         The type pointed to.

-Opaque Pointers can be enabled in the IR layer by setting the environment
+Printing of Typed Pointers as Opaque Pointers can be enabled by setting the environment variable:
-variable:

 .. code:: bash